oracle/node-oracledb/doc/src/api_manual/oracledb.rst

             See :ref:`Heterogeneous Connection Pools and Pool Proxy Authentication <connpoolproxy>` for details and examples.

             .. versionadded:: 2.3
+        * - ``machine``
+          - String
+          - Thin
+          - .. _createpoolpoolattrsmachine:

+            The name of the host machine from where the connection originates.
+This is equivalent to the value in the ``MACHINE`` column of the ``V$SESSION`` view.

+            This optional property overrides the :attr:`oracledb.machine` property.

+            .. versionadded:: 6.7
+        * - ``osUser``
+          - String
+          - Thin
+          - .. _createpoolpoolattrsosuser:

+            The name of the operating system user that initiates the database connection.
+This is equivalent to the value in the ``OSUSER`` column of the ``V$SESSION`` view.

+            This optional property overrides the :attr:`oracledb.osUser` property.

+            .. versionadded:: 6.7
         * - ``password``
           - String
           - Both